microsoft/pxt-arcade/docs/courses/csintro/logic/intro.md

-# Logic Introduction - if statement
+# Activity: If statements

-Logic in Computer Science is about building code to enforce a set of rules that determines how our program will run.
-In this section we will look at how performing a comparison can be used in code.
+Logic in software development allows for flexible programs that respond appropriately to different conditions.
+In this section, we will identify how comparisons can be used within our code.

-In these activities students will work with:
+In these activities, students will work with:
 * ``||logic:if||`` block
+* Comparison operators

 ## Comparisons